How to use diagnostics after FIT ingestion

 After ingest, you are trying to answer:

-Does this dataset look representative and strong enough to keep going, or should I improve the FIT folder first?
+Does this dataset contain enough relevant, usable FIT data to continue, or should I improve the FIT folder first?

 • the terrain coverage is relevant to your real use